 Sanne Oostermeijer (PhD, MSc, BSc) is a Research Fellow at the Centre for Mental Health, School of Population and Global Health.
-She is currently working on the PHN Lead Site project (http://blogs.unimelb.edu.au/phn-lead-site-project/).
-She has a background in Cognitive Neuropsychology (Master of Science, VU University).
-As part of her PhD (VU University Medical Centre, The Netherlands) she researched the underlying cognitive and neurobiological processes of adolescent antisocial behaviours (please refer the following link for an e-book copy: https://goo.gl/IIppOk).
+She is currently working on the PHN Lead Site project, which assesses changes to Federal government-funded mental health care delivery (http://blogs.unimelb.edu.au/phn-lead-site-project/).
+She has a background in Cognitive Neuropsychology and focused her PhD research on the underlying cognitive and neuropsychological processes of adolescent antisocial behaviors (VU University Medical Centre, The Netherlands).
 Focus areas included: reactive/ proactive aggression, executive functioning, social cognitions and structural brain development.
 Other interests include: the autonomic nervous-system and impulsivity/compulsivity.
-She has experience in collaborative research (e.g. Melbourne Neuropsychiatry Centre and Brain & Mental Health lab), evaluation projects and policy-based research.
-In the Netherlands (2016-17) she was working on a national evaluation project investigating a radical policy reform in the Dutch juvenile justice system, providing more tailored and local treatment for young offenders.
+She has experience in collaborative and multi-disciplinary research projects, evaluation projects and policy-based research.
+She has worked in close collaboration with health professionals, social workers and young people in custody.
 She is passionate about finding local solutions and promoting service integration and person-centred care in both the juvenile justice system and the mental health care system.